 This nature-based solution complements all other greening actions of proGIreg, since pollinators are essential to a healthy and functioning ecosystem.
 To make urban areas more pollinator-friendly, cities can reduce pesticide use and increase the size of green spaces and plant species diversity.
 Green networks and corridors help prevent in-breeding of isolated populations, which can lead to species extinction.Monitoring the variety and amounts of pollinators is a good way of assessing the pollinator-friendliness of a city.
 ProGIreg’s citizen science approach involves involving local citizens to create, monitor and promote awareness of pollinator-friendly spaces.

-The City of Turin has been working in a socially inclusive and bottom-up approach; working with doctors and patients of mental health centres to promote pollinator-friendly spaces across the Living Lab, with a local innovative initiative Farfalle in ToUr.
+The City of Turin has been working in a socially inclusive and bottom-up approach with doctors and patients of mental health centres to promote pollinator-friendly spaces across the Living Lab, in collaboration with local innovative initiative Farfalle in Tour.
 A pollinator garden with an apiary for honey production will be developed on the former industrial site.
 Learn more here.